MicrosoftDocs/Viva/Viva/glint/create-employee-attribute-file.md

 localization_priority: high pri
 ms.date: 04/04/2023
 ---
-# Create the Employee Attribute File
+# Create your Employee Attribute File for Viva Glint

 Ensuring your data file is configured and named correctly allows an import without errors.
 Should any errors occur, you receive an email from Microsoft Viva Glint with the information on what needs to be remedied before the file can be processed.

 ## Choose your file upload format